labwc/labwc/README.md

 describes itself as a "Boring window manager for the adult in you.
 Many window managers are like Marshmallow Froot Loops; Metacity is like Cheerios."

-Finally, we think that an elegant solution to all of this does not need feel square and pixelated like something out of the 1990s, but should look contemporary and enable cutting-edge performance.
+Finally, we think that an elegant solution to all of this does not need to feel square and pixelated like something out of the 1990s, but should look contemporary and enable cutting-edge performance.